 Over 300:1.
 That’s the ratio of CEO to employee pay in the United States.
 The U.S. leads the world in excessive executive compensation, to the detriment of shareholders.
 The current system of executive pay distorts incentives, exacerbates income inequality, and leads consumers and employees to think the game is rigged against them.

-Visit our new blog
+Visit our blog:

 Sign up for email alerts to keep updated on skyrocketing CEO pay throughout the proxy season